 - Middle Harbor Shoreline Park: In addition to the 3 miles of paved trails, this park is full of gigantic fun.

-- Chabot Space & Science upper parking lot deck: Though Chabot Science Center is temporarily closed, the parking lot is very much open to kids on wheels.
+- Chabot Space & Science upper parking lot deck: Though Chabot Science Center is temporarily closed (opening again in November!), the parking lot is not and is often empty.

-- Oakland LDS temple overflow parking lot: We used to love walking the immaculate gardens of the LDS Temple before they were closed to the public.
-Now, we’ve migrated to the nearby parking lot which also offers stellar bay views and an incline for little kids to get some serious speed on scooters.
+- Oakland LDS temple overflow parking lot: We love walking the immaculate gardens of the LDS Temple.
+We also bring along scooters to race around the nearby parking lot, which also offers stellar bay views and an incline for little kids to get some serious speed on scooters.